thingsboard/thingsboard.github.io/docs/user-guide/install/upgrade-instructions.md

 ### Windows

-#### Thingsboard package download
+#### ThingsBoard package download

-Download Thingsboard installation archive for Windows: [thingsboard-windows-1.2.zip](https://github.com/thingsboard/thingsboard/releases/download/v1.2/thingsboard-windows-1.2.zip).
+Download ThingsBoard installation archive for Windows: [thingsboard-windows-1.2.zip](https://github.com/thingsboard/thingsboard/releases/download/v1.2/thingsboard-windows-1.2.zip).

-#### Thingsboard service upgrade
+#### ThingsBoard service upgrade

-* Make a backup of previous Thingsboard configuration located in \<Thingsboard install dir\>\conf (for ex.
+* Make a backup of previous ThingsBoard configuration located in \<ThingsBoard install dir\>\conf (for ex.
 C:\thingsboard\conf).
-* Uninstall the previous version of Thingsboard service by running **uninstall.bat** located in Thingsboard install dir.
+* Uninstall the previous version of ThingsBoard service by running **uninstall.bat** located in ThingsBoard install dir.

 **NOTE** Scripts listed above should be executed using Administrator Role.

 ```text
 C:\thingsboard>uninstall.bat
 ```
-* Remove Thingsboard install dir.
+* Remove ThingsBoard install dir.
-* Unzip installation archive to Thingsboard install dir.
+* Unzip installation archive to ThingsBoard install dir.
-* Compare your old Thingsboard configuration files (from the backup you made in the first step) with new ones.
+* Compare your old ThingsBoard configuration files (from the backup you made in the first step) with new ones.
-* Run **install.bat** script to install the new version of Thingsboard as a Windows service.
+* Run **install.bat** script to install the new version of ThingsBoard as a Windows service.

 ```text
 C:\thingsboard>install.bat